ShizukaDonaghue/atomic-quiz/README.md

 <img src="assets/images/favicon.png" width="3.5%">

 #### Start Section (Landing Page)
 The start section of the main page is the landing page for the website.
-It includes an introduction to the game and a name entry field.
-The question mark next to the name input field displays the requirements for the name entry field, which are validated with JavaScript codes in scripts.js so that the game is only initiated once the user provides a name that satisfies the requirements.
+It includes an introduction to the game and a name input field.
+The question mark next to the name input field displays the requirements for the name input field, which are validated with JavaScript codes in scripts.js so that the game is only initiated once the user provides a name that satisfies the requirements.
 If the name provided does not satisfy the requirement, an alert is displayed to let the user know the requirements.
 The name provided here is stored and used in the result page to provide a more personal feel when the game is finished.

 From this page, the user can either view the rules or start the game.